 It comes as an unpleasant surprise to many owners that chewing doesn’t end at the age of six or seven months, when all a dog’s adult teeth are grown in.
 In fact, significant chewing may continue for the first 18 to 24 months of a dog’s life; given the opportunity, most dogs will happily chew into their senior years.

 It’s the rare puppy who makes it through the first year of his life without inflicting significant damage to one or more of his human’s valued possessions.
-But there’s a lot you can do to keep damage to a minimum.
+But there’s a lot you can do to stop puppy chewing or at least keep damage to a minimum.

 Puppy Chewing Management